FISEC: Executive committee

 The Executive Committee consists of a President, Vice-President, Treasurer and Secretary.

 FISEC's events

 FISEC is holding two annual conferences, the General Assembly and the Food Convention.

-These conferences provide an excellent opportunity to meet our European counterparts and to learn more about their industries, usually by visiting food companies and talking to their representatives.
-At the General Assembly we also organize the necessary official parts of an association, like electing a new president.

 FISEC's history

 1989, May: The First Food Convention takes place at ENSIA, Massy, France.

 1989, November: Starting point for the work between students of the ENSIA and the ESB, Porto, Portugal.

 1990, May 5: As a result of that cooperation FISEC is founded at the ESB in Porto by the following six universities: University of Reading, UK; University of Milan, Italy; Wageningen University, Netherlands; ESB Porto, Portugal; ENSIA, Massy and ENSBANA, Dijon, France.